Skip to content

 🏙️ Drawing images

 The MacroLibX is also capable of loading and rendering images from disk.
-It accepts PNGs, JPEGs, and BMPs and has a function for each of them (mlx_png_file_to_image, mlx_jpg_file_to_image, mlx_bmp_file_to_image).
-The difference with put pixel is that the image must be destroyed when it is no longer needed.
+It accepts PNGs, JPEGs, and BMPs.
+The difference with put pixel is that the image is a resource and must be destroyed when it is no longer needed.

 #include "MacroLibX/includes/mlx.h"